docker/docs/get-started/part2.md

 ## Introduction

 It's time to begin building an app the Docker way.
-We'll start at the bottom of the hierarchy of such an app, which is a container, which we cover on this page.
+We start at the bottom of the hierarchy of such an app, which is a container, which we cover on this page.
 Above this level is a service, which defines how containers behave in production, covered in [Part 3](part3.md).
 Finally, at the top level is the